 To demonstrate the risks, I want to share experiences that I have had in my practice treating patients with breast cancer who had infected root canals.
-Over time, the physicians I team up with was sending me breast-cancer patients for dental assessment.
+Over time, the physicians I team up with were sending me breast-cancer patients for dental assessment.
 In these cases, blood panels showed signs of infection but the doctors could not locate a source.
 When you have a situation like this, the next logical step is to check for possible infection in the mouth.
 I began the practice of sending these patients in for thermography, which is a noninvasive way to map the body by temperature.
-Thermography is an extremely useful diagnostic tool in this regard, although most insurance plans do not cover it.
-When I looked at the hot and cold areas of the body in the thermography pictures of the breastcancer patients, I could clearly see what was going on.
 In thermography, cold areas reveal not enough blood flow, whereas hot spots reveal areas of possible infection.
 In the breast-cancer cases that had been referred to me, I saw hot spots in the jaw suggesting focal infections from root canals that were draining via the lymphatic system straight into the breast area.

 Thermography allowed me to locate infection in the jaw of these breast-cancer patients that their doctors could not find, even though blood tests clearly indicated an infection somewhere in the body.
 I could then use digital x-rays of the area to confirm my suspicion.
 Could these chronic, focal bacterial infections in the jaw have caused the patients’ breast cancers?
 Not directly, because bacterial infections do not cause cancer.
 But indirectly, a chronic infection can contribute to the development of cancer because, over time, chronic infections wreak havoc on a person’s immune system.